Six operations for D-cap-modules on rigid analytic spaces: Analytic background: Complete bornological vector spaces

-We briefly recall the relation between $\B c_K$ and the category of locally convex topological $K$-vector spaces $LCVS_K$ (see \cite[p.56, p.93]{Houzel}).\\ If $V$ is a semi-normed $K$-vector space, its collection of bounded subsets with respect to the semi-norm defines a bornology on $V$.
-More generally, if $V$ is a locally convex topological vector space defined through a family of semi-norms $q_i$, then its collection of bounded subsets (i.e. those $B\subseteq V$ such $q_i(B)\subset \mathbb{R}$ is bounded for each $i$) defines a bornology on $V$.
-This is called the von Neumann bornology of $V$.\\ We thus obtain a functor $V\mapsto V^b$ from $LCVS_K$ to $\B c_K$.\\ Conversely, if $(V, \B)$ is a bornological $K$-vector space, we can endow it with a locally convex topology whose basis of open neighbourhoods of $0$ consists of all bornivorous subsets, i.e. those $L\subseteq V$ such that for any $B\in \B$ there exists $\lambda\in K$ such that $B\subseteq \lambda \cdot L$.\\ This provides us with a functor $V\mapsto V^t$ from $\B c_K$ to $LCVS_K$.\\ \\ It is worth noting that $(-)^b$ and $(-)^t$ are not equivalences, but rather $(-)^b$ is the right adjoint of $(-)^t$ (see \cite[p.
-93, Proposition 3]{Houzel}).
-Moreover, we have the following. \begin{lem}[{\cite[p.
-102, p.
-109]{Houzel}}] Let $\mathscr{M}$ be the full subcategory of $LCVS_K$ consisting of metrizable spaces, and let $\mathscr{M}^b$ denote the essential image of $\mathscr{M}$ in $\B c_K$ under $(-)^b$. \\ Then $(-)^b$ gives an equivalence of categories between $\mathscr{M}$ and $\mathscr{M}^b$, with quasi-inverse $(-)^t$. \end{lem}
+We briefly recall the relation between $\B c_K$ and the category of locally convex topological $K$-vector spaces $LCVS_K$ (see \cite[p.56, p.93]{Houzel}).

+If $V$ is a semi-normed $K$-vector space, its collection of bounded subsets with respect to the semi-norm defines a bornology on $V$.
+More generally, if $V$ is a locally convex topological vector space defined through a family of semi-norms $q_i$, then its collection of bounded subsets (i.e. those $B\subseteq V$ such $q_i(B)\subseteq \mathbb{R}$ is bounded for each $i$) defines a bornology on $V$.
+This is called the \textbf{von Neumann bornology} of $V$.
+We thus obtain a functor $V\mapsto V^b$ from $LCVS_K$ to $\B c_K$.